SuperNova76/TopCPToolKit/docs/tutorials/submit_grid.md

 ```
 Ideally, it is useful to download a single file from the offending sample and try to run it locally to get an idea how long does it take to process N events and guesstimate the number of files accordingly to fit into the site walltime.
 For full-systematics NTuple production with KLFitter for instance, it is not unexpected having to run with single file per job for signal samples (and any samples that have high event selection efficiency in general)!

 - **Broken tasks.** Each task runs several (typically 10?) scout jobs, which are used to check if the task does not crash, if the site meets requirements such as sufficient memory, etc. If all of the scout jobs fail, the task is sent to broken state, and no further jobs of the task are executed.
 This calls for investigating why the jobs crashed and fixing the issue.
 Either your jobs have crashed due to your fault, or the crashes are site-related, in both cases you encounter an issue, where the job to be resubmitted needs a new unique name.
-It is possible to resubmit a job with identical name, by running the 01SubmitToGrid.py script with the specific sample and additional parameter (**DRAGONS AHEAD**):
+It is possible to resubmit a job with identical name, by running the submitToGrid.py script with the specific sample and additional parameter (**DRAGONS AHEAD**):
 ```python
 config.newOpts = ' --allowTaskDuplication'
 ```
+!!! note
-**NOTE: When downloading output from grid from duplicated task, output of all duplicates will be downloaded!** In case of a broken task, where all jobs crashed, there is no output, so in such a case it is safe to use this option.
+    When downloading output from grid from duplicated task, output of all duplicates will be downloaded!** In case of a broken task, where all jobs crashed, there is no output, so in such a case it is safe to use this option.
 Otherwise, prepare for duplicate events.
 Additionally, in case of site-related issues, it may be necessary to exclude it using the `config.excludedSites` option in the submission script.

 - **Retrying failed task in pbook on a different site.** Sometimes, the only way to overcome a problem is to retry a job on a different site.
 This can be done using pbook:
 ```python